JiaWenqi/sentiment_lstm/README.md

 22. ~~AdaOptmizer~~.
 AdaGrad greatly reduce the fluctuation.
 23. ~~Color code the words for cell activation.~~
 24. interactive web service to do sentiment analysis.
-25. Preprocess special characters such as '
+25. ~~Preprocess special characters such as '~~.
+Use the same tokenizer as that for embedding.

 ## Open Question
 1. Should we train embedding on the corpse or use pretrained embedding from larger corpse?